adobe/react-native-acpcore/sample/ACPCoreSample/README.md

 > Note: Commands are assuming you're in the root directory of the repository.

+> Note: If you are new to React Native we suggest you follow the [React Native Getting Started](<https://facebook.github.io/react-native/docs/getting-started.html>) page before continuing.

 How to run the sample app:

 #### Run instructions for iOS: